1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Open to citizens and permanent residents of the United States and Canada who are mid-career professionals with a significant record of publication or exhibition.
+According to the current listing, eligibility includes: Open to citizens and permanent residents of the United States and Canada who are mid-career professionals with a significant record of publication or exhibition.
 Students and previous Guggenheim Fellows are ineligible.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.